-Picking a culinary school is a big decision, and not all programs offer the same experience, training or outcomes.
+Picking a culinary school is a big decision, and not all programs offer the same experience, training or esteem.

 That’s why asking the right questions before you commit is essential.
 The answers will tell you a lot about how well a program can prepare you for the realities of the industry.

-Studying in a major food city like New York or Los Angeles means exposure to diverse cuisines, industry leaders and real-world job opportunities while you’re still in school.
+Studying in a major food city like New York or Los Angeles offers exposure to diverse cuisines, industry leaders and real-world job opportunities while you’re still in school.
+Watch the below video to hear what Institute alum and Producer-Host of Bravo's "Top Chef" had to say about studying in one of food's capital cities.

 Look beyond marketing.